AlexJAlmeida/AlexJAlmeida.github.io/index.markdown

 I'm a PhD student at Stanford Graduate School of Business studying economics.

-Before that, I was pre-doctoral research fellow at Stanford Graduate School of Business, coadvised by
+Before that, I was a pre-doctoral research fellow at Stanford Graduate School of Business, coadvised by
 [Prof. Rebecca Diamond](https://www.rebecca-diamond.com/) and [Prof. Guido Imbens](https://gsb-faculty.stanford.edu/guido-w-imbens/).